josemmo/Clostridium/README.md

 by
 Alejandro Guerrero-López

-Preliminary ideas and experiments on Clostridium difficiler ribotype classificaiton.
+Preliminary ideas and experiments on Clostridium difficile ribotype classificaiton.